CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_oop.md

 What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.

 What are the access modifiers in Java?
 Which one could we use for class?
+Default – No keyword required: When no access modifier is specified for a class, method or data member, accessible only within the same package.
+Private: The methods or data members declared as private are accessible only within the class in which they are declared.
+Any other class of same package will not be able to access these members.
+Protected: The methods or data members declared as protected are accessible within same package or sub classes in different package.
+       Public: has the widest scope among all other access modifiers.
+Public classes, methods or data members which are accessible from everywhere in the program.
+There is no restriction on the scope of a public data members.

 Can an “enum” contain methods in Java?
 Explain.

 When would you use a private/protected/public attribute?
 What is the difference?
+They are the access modifiers.
+Private: accessible only within the same class.
+Protected: accessible within same package or sub classes in different package.
+Public: accessible from everywhere in the program

 How do you prevent developers from subclassing a class?